hyplabs/hype-sol/apps/hype-solana-notepad/readme.md

 solana address -k  target/deploy/hype-solana-notepad.json
 ```

-This command should print out the programId
+The above command should print out the programId

 - Update the Anchor.toml file: